-A unit member may be administratively transferred:
+A unit member may be administratively transferred once per school year unless subsequently displaced:

-- 1) To fill a vacant position for which there are no volunteers at the site or on the transfer list, or any available qualified outside applicants; - 2) To place individuals where there is an overall reduction in the number of positions in the Division of Special Education, Juvenile Court Schools Divisions,
+- 1) To fill a vacant position for which there are no volunteers at the site or on the transfer list, or any available qualified outside applicants; - 2) To place individuals where there is an overall reduction in the number of positions, or when displacement occurs due to a Special Education program transferring to participating districts; - 3) To place individuals when there is a change in or transfer of a unit or a program (e.g., a PAU or a school); or b.
+Procedures for Administrative Transfer

-- or the Division of Alternative Education, or when a Special Education program has been transferred to participating districts; - 3) To place individuals when there is a change in or transfer of a unit or a program (e.g., a PAU or a school); - 4) In ROP only, to place individuals where there is need for a second language specialty; - 5) Where there is a significant change in the average daily attendance (ADA) within ROP at the semester break; or - 6) To meet operational requirements of a compelling interest to the Office which are based on relevant and rational grounds, which are applied in a manner that is not arbitrary or capricious.
+4) To meet operational requirements of a compelling interest to the Office which are based on relevant and rational grounds, which are applied in a manner that is not arbitrary or capricious.